Still Life (Opeth album): Accolades

 In 2014, TeamRock put Still Life at #83 on their "Top 100 Greatest Prog Albums Of All Time" list with Jordan Griffin stating that it is "still regarded by many fans as a career high point, Still Life’s deft blend of beauty and brutality was lauded by metal and prog fans.
 Opeth’s first true classic.".
-Loudwire placed the album at #54 on their "Top 90 Hard Rock and Heavy Metal Albums of the 1990s" list commenting that Opeth closed out the 90s with their strongest album yet.
+Loudwire placed the album at #54 on their "Top 90 Hard Rock and Heavy Metal Albums of the 1990s" list, commenting that Opeth closed out the 90s with their strongest album yet, and at #2 on their "12 Best Prog Metal Albums of the '90s" list.
 In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer magazine.